Tobboki/PostDocs/README.md

   - **Node.js**: For package management with npm
   - **Prism.js**: To highlight JS code and API responses for testing and documentation
-  - **Angular Material**: Using the built-in components for the API's Documentataion
+  - **Angular Material**: Using the built-in components for the API's Documentataion **ScrollReveal.js**: A JavaScript library for adding scroll-based animations to enhance the front-end experience.

 ## Authors